 If you’re shortlisted, you’ll be invited to attend a selection day.
 This involves an interview with two or three people, including a judge.
 There will be a role play exercise for entry-level posts.

-Book one of our judiciary interview training for solicitors sessions
+Book one of our sessions on judiciary interview training for solicitors

 If you have any specific questions about applying for a judicial appointment, email the JAC.